bojand/talks/slides/2017-04-practical-promises/practical-promises.md

 - Better error handling with normal try / catch.
 Async/await makes it finally possible to handle both synchronous and asynchronous errors with the same construct, good old try/catch.
 - Intuitive handling of conditional logic.
 We can just use normal if / else constructs
 - Better error stacks that points exactly to where the exception was thrown
-- Easier debugging
-  - If you set a breakpoint inside a `then` block and step-over, the debugger will not move to the the following `then`.
-This is because it only “steps” through synchronous code
-  - With `async` and `await` you can step through `await` calls exactly as if they were normal synchronous calls.
+- Easier debugging.
+With `async` and `await` you can step through `await` calls exactly as if they were normal synchronous calls.

 =====